SimCMinMax/AutoSimC/README.md

 ## How does it work ?
-You must have python (ideally >3.6) installed on you computer for this to work.
+You must have python (>3.6.1) installed on you computer for this to work.
 - Check your environment-variables (python.exe should be in "path").
 If not, edit absolute path into launch.bat
 - Download the project and extract it.
 - Open input.txt and enter parameters depending on your character (see below for more informations).
 Save and close.